-Arlington Fire Station 71 is currently home to sixteen full-time firefighters including the Chief and Assistant Chief.
+Arlington Fire Station 71 is currently home to seventeen full-time firefighters including the Chief and Assistant Chief.
 The Town of Arlington currently has an Insurance Services Organization (ISO) rating of Class 3.

 Arlington Fire Department is proud to provide fire and emergency services to its over 13,000 citizens, covering 26 square miles within our city limits.
 Arlington Fire Department receives and provides automatic mutual aid as needed with the Shelby County Fire Department, as well as any neighboring department upon request.
 The Arlington Fire Department is dispatched by the Shelby County Fire 9-1-1 dispatch center.